AbhiramAv/fetch-dog-app/README.md

 ## Usage

-- If you are a new user, click on the "Login" button to enter your name and email.
+- If you are a new user, enter your 'Name' and 'Email' then click on the "Login" button to enter the website.
 - Explore the dog search functionality to find your favorite dogs.
 - Add dogs to your favorites and generate matches.